polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Focus on implementing and Debugging Robotic Software Engineer Nanodegree project Map my world robot received feedback from mentor Hsiang and finding legacy from Robotic Software Engineer Nanodegree program slack channel, dash delaying student me!
 I want to say thank you classmates:), I will figure it out!
 * Split tasks with Harkirat, Sarah Majors and Halwai Aftab Hasan while reading and listening,  received feedback from Harkirat, Sarah Majors and Halwai Aftab Hasan modifying with their feedback together and It's really fun and great part of this group mini-project.
 * Extra wonderful today I received Gina's email from Udacity, her email support and helps me a lot!!
 The most important part is I miss Gina's email from Robotic Software Engineer Nanodegree program collect this email immediately.

+#### Halwai Aftab Hasan

+* Half-day struggling from no electric in my area
+* Working on mini-project and debugging.
+* Searching for a good project idea for PyTorch hackathon
+* Brilliant work of @Harkirat @Sarah Majors @Bearbear learn a lot :slightly_smiling_face:
+* Encourage @channel
+#60daysofudacity